Fatima Farheen Mirza

 Fatima Farheen Mirza started writing her New York Times best-seller “A Place For Us” as a first-year student at UCR.
 It is the first book to be published by Sarah Jessica Parker’s imprint, SJP for Hogarth.

-A graduate of the M.F.A. program in Palm Desert, Mark Takano is the United States Representative for California's 41st congressional district which includes Moreno Valley, Perris, and Riverside.
-He serves as chairman of the House Committee on Veterans' Affairs and as a member of the Education and Labor Committee.
+A graduate of the M.F.A. program in Palm Desert in 2010, Mark Takano is the United States Representative for California's 41st congressional district which includes Moreno Valley, Perris, and Riverside.
 In 2012, Takano became the first openly gay person of color to be elected to Congress.

 Anthea M. Hartig

 In 2018, Anthea Hartig was named director of the Smithsonian’s National Museum of American History.
 Hartig is the first female director since the museum opened in 1964.
 She earned a doctorate from UCR’s Department of History in 2001.

 Dexter Thomas, who majored in English and graduated in 2006 from UC Riverside, won the Pulitzer Prize in 2016 as part of the Los Angeles Times team that covered the 2015 San Bernardino mass shootings.

 Frank Bidart, who earned a bachelor’s degree in English from UC Riverside in 1962, won the Pulitzer Prize in 2018 for his book "Half-light: Collected Poems 1965-2016."

 Nwaka Onwusa is the director of curatorial affairs for the Rock & Roll Hall of Fame.